Emulating the logistic map with totalistic cellular automata: Conclusions

 \section{Conclusions}

-~ We have obtained the conditions for the transitions probabilities of a totalistic cellular automaton to approximate, in the mean-field limit, the logistic equation, and shown that this is a task that can be accomplished only in the limit of infinite-range neighborhood.
+~ We have obtained the conditions under which a probabilistic, totalistic cellular automaton approximates, in the mean-field limit, the logistic equation.
+We have shown that the full range of the logistic map parameter $a$ can only by accomplished in the limit of an infinite-range ($R\rightarrow\infty$) neighborhood.

-We have then shown that, exploiting the Watts-Strogatz ``small world'' mechanism, one can actually obtain a good approximation of the logistic behavior with a one-dimensional cellular automaton already with a fraction of rewired links of about 50\%.
+We have then shown that, exploiting the Watts-Strogatz ``small-world'' mechanism, one can obtain a good approximation of the logistic behavior for a one-dimensional cellular automaton already with a fraction $p$ of rewired links of about 60\%, for various values of the parameter $a$.

+For $p=1$, the actual implementation of the cellular automaton exhibits errors between the numerical and the theoretical values of the density that scale as $N^{-1}$.
+Therefore, the closest approximation of a one-dimensional cellular automaton to the logistic map is reached for a large (infinite) number of cells, large (infinite) neighborhood size and a sufficiently large (above 60\%) fraction of rewired links.

+We have also investigated the bifurcation cascade as a function of the fraction rewired links $p$, and shown that this scenario also holds for a deterministic, totalistic CA with the same basic symmetries of the probabilistic one, with either a random choice of neighbors at each time, or a quenched (small-world) connection matrix.